OnePath: Efficient and Privacy-Preserving Decision Tree Inference in the Cloud: Performance Evaluation

-Secondly, $CS_1$ and $CS_2$ need to traverse only $d$ internal nodes when performing decision tree inference.
+Secondly, we evaluate the computational overhead for $DU$ to convert data into secret shares.
+As described in Section \ref{input_shares}, the operations performed by $DU$ are obviously related to the number of features $n$.
+Moreover, the $DU$ needs to process $\gamma$ instances of $x_j$ to conceal feature indexes of internal nodes ($\gamma = 2^d -1$). \autoref{computation_du} reports the computation time required by $DU$ to process both $x$ and $x_j$.
+From the table, we observe that when the number of features $n$ is similar, the processing time for $x$ is comparable.
+However, when $n=57$, the computation time for processing $x$ is significantly higher than when $n=13$.
+Notably, the computation time for $x_j$ increases exponentially, as the number of $x_j$ grows exponentially with the depth $d$.
+For trees with $d$ below 13, the processing time of $DU$ is no more than $0.24s$.
+Even for a tree with $d=17$ and $n=57$, the $DU$'s runtime does not exceed $4s$, which is entirely acceptable for real-world deployments.

+Thirdly, we evaluate the computational overhead on the two servers during prediction.
+We compare our \sysname with SortingHat \cite{cong2022sortinghat}, and the results are shown in \autoref{computation_cs}.
+When the number of features is similar, the time overhead grows approximately linearly since $CS_1$ and $CS_2$ only need to traverse $d$ internal nodes.
 In addition, during the secure feature selection phase, the servers need to cooperate with each other to compute feature values corresponding to internal nodes.
 As the $n$ increases, the computation time also increases.
-However, the computation time of less than $50ms$ means that the waiting time for $DU$ is very short, which greatly improves the practicality.

-To conceal feature indexes of internal nodes, $DU$ needs to process $\gamma$ data.
-Since $\gamma$ is related to the depth $d$, a tree with a larger depth inevitably brings larger computational overhead.
-In addition, the $n$ also affects the $DU$'s computation time.
-For trees with $d$ below 13, the processing time of $DU$ is no more than $0.24s$.
-Even for a tree with $d=17$ and $n=57$, the $DU$'s runtime is about 13.6s, which is perfectly acceptable in real deployments.
+SortingHat (CCS 2022) incurs $7.4$ to $68.1$ times more overhead on the servers compared to our approach.
+We emphasize that a computation time of less than $75ms$ implies a very short waiting time for the $DU$, which significantly enhances the practicality of the system.
+Moreover, \sysname supports user-offline, requiring no user involvement during the inference phase, further improving usability.

-From Table \ref{tab:experiments}, it can be seen that when the $d$ is lower than 8, the servers have the highest computational overhead.
-When the $d$ is greater than 13, the servers have the least computation time instead, which is because the servers only need to determine $d$ internal nodes.
+From the experimental results of the three entities, we find that when the $d$ is lower than 8, the servers have the highest computational overhead.
+When the $d$ is greater than 13, the servers have the least computation time, which is because the servers only need to determine $d$ internal nodes.
 On the other hand, both $MP$ and $DU$ need to process data related to $\gamma$, which increases exponentially.
 Note that we conduct the experiments on a low-performance laptop.
 In the real-world setting, with high-performance machine and paralleled programming, the running time can be greatly saved.